Health Alliance International

 PhD (University of Washington)

 Amy Hagopian has devoted her career to supporting communities and policy makers with research and advocacy work to build health system infrastructure, with a particular focus on health workforce.
 For the first 20 years of her post-graduate career, she worked in rural communities across the Pacific Northwest, and eventually the entire U.S. to help them strengthen their health systems, especially with regard to recruiting and retaining health workers.
 In the second phase of her career, she shifted her focus to international work.
-She completed her dissertation in 2003 on the migration of medical doctors from rich countries to poor ones, and other issues related to health system strengthening.
+She completed her dissertation in 2003 on the migration of medical doctors from poor countries to rich ones, and other issues related to health system strengthening.
 She has done considerable work on health systems research and planning in Uganda.
 She is also interested in the intersection between armed conflict and health.
 She led the University of Washington sister university collaboration with Basrah University in Iraq in 2003, and has published on war-related mortality in Iraq, the rise in pediatric leukemia in Basrah, and the public health reasons to end military recruiting in schools.
 In the context of research on determinants of health, she has begun to explore the issues of incarceration and health.
 She is active in the American Public Health Association, where she has led efforts to develop policy in relation to the role of public health workers in relation to war.

 Wiist WH, Barker K, Arya N, Rohde J, Donohoe M, White S, Lubens P, Gorman G, and Hagopian A. The Role of Public Health in the Prevention of War: Rationale and Competencies.
 American Journal of Public Health: June 2014, Vol. 104, No. 6, pp. e34-e47..